Newark Bears (basketball)

-The Newark Bears (also known as the Joe Fays) were an American basketball team based in Newark, New Jersey, that was a member of the American Basketball League (ABL).

-For the 1934/35 season the team was renamed the Newark Mules.
-For the 2nd half of that season, the team merged with the New Britain Jackaways to become the New Britain Mules on January 18, 1935.
+The Newark Bears (also known as the Joe Fays and Newark Mules) was a short lived American basketball team based in Newark, New Jersey, that was a member of the American Basketball League (ABL).
+The team was renamed as the Newark Mules in 1934, and folded on January 18, 1935, following a merger with the New Britan Jackaways to become the New Britain Mules.